sebvautour/tourneys/README.md

 ## Architecture

-This webservice contains a split frontend and backend, that communicate via a REST API.
+This webservice contains a split frontend (React) and REST API backend (Go).

 The [openapi spec](openapi.yaml) is used to generate a frontend client and backend implementation to facilitate the communicate between them.